Quick to:

 There are several ways to contribute to the future plan.
 Several opportunities have already passed.
 There will be another meeting at a later date.

-- Walk-in meetings were held on Monday evening 10 November 2025 and Tuesday evening 14 April 2026.
+• Walk-in meetings were held on Monday evening 10 November 2025 and Tuesday evening 14 April 2026.
 At the first walk-in meeting, visitors could go to the information market and had the opportunity to engage in discussions about traffic, public spaces, functions and atmosphere at themed tables.
-At the second walk-in meeting, they could view the results of the investigations and respond to the elaborated scenarios.
+At the second walk-in meeting, people could view the results of the investigations and respond to the elaborated scenarios.

 Next steps